 Salmon, C.A.
 (2015).
 Familial Relationships.
 In V. Zeigler-Hill, L.M.
 Welling, & T.K.
 Shackelford (Eds.).
 Evolutionary Perspectives on Social Psychology.
 New York: Springer.

-Salmon, C. A. (in press).
+Salmon, C. A. (2017).
 Is female competition at the heart of reproductive suppression and eating disorders?
 In M. Fisher (Ed.), Oxford Handbook on Women and Competition.
 New York: Oxford University Press.